GoogleChrome/developer.chrome.com/site/en/blog/deps-rems-99/index.md

 The `EncodedVideoChunkOutputCallback()` method takes an `EncodedVideoChunkMetadata` dictionary.
 Previously a member called `temporalLayerId` was located at `EncodedVideoChunkMetadata.temporalLayerId`.
-In conformance with the spec, it is now located at `EncodedVideoChunkMetadata.SvcOutputMetadata.temporalLayerId`.
+In line with the specification, it is now located at `EncodedVideoChunkMetadata.SvcOutputMetadata.temporalLayerId`.

 The specification requires that the `VideoFrame()` constructor include a timestamp